soapisnotfat/experience-extraction-from-gameplay-video/README.md

 python3 main.py
 ```

-For customized experiments, select different solvers from `solver.py` and put it in `main.py`, and set your own hyoer-parameters in arguments.
+For customized experiments, select different solvers from `solver.py` and put it in `main.py`, and set your own hyper-parameters in arguments.

 ## License